The Wild Parrots of Telegraph Hill: Summary

-As is explained in the special features included on the DVD release of the film, about a year after Bittner left Telegraph Hill, he and Irving moved back, to a house near his old one, and he reestablished his connection with the flock of parrots, which had grown some.
-Bittner and Irving were later married.
-In 2007 the city of San Francisco instituted a ban on feeding the flock.
-The ban was supported by Bittner.

 Production

 Raising funding for the film was difficult at first, as Irving had to find individual donors, but the proceeds from a fundraiser at which Bittner gave a presentation to a packed theater allowed her to start shooting the film in earnest.

 The musical score for the film was the final project by Chris Michie, a Bay area musician who was formerly the guitarist for Van Morrison, before his death from melanoma.
 The film, which Michie did not live to see released, is dedicated to him.

 Bittner noted that there is humor in the piece, which he believes makes it different from many other nature documentaries.

 Awards

 The film won the Genesis Award for Documentary Film and was nominated for the 2005 Satellite Award for Outstanding Documentary DVD.